arianaraghi/RoboFundsTest/README.md

 2. Using Mappings instead of Arrays: by design, Mappings are cheaper and faster than Arrays.
 If possible, we have to use Mappings instead of Arrays.
 3. Avoid changing storage data: changing storage data is very costly.
 We have to avoid changing them, as much as possible.
 4. Minimizing use of loops: this one is as obvious as "the sky is blue in day light."

+In terms of making the contract more gas-efficient, I have already did my best in the second task.
+So, I don't have any new contracts to upload for the third task.